merl-dev/Redis.jl/README.md

 Redis.jl is a fully-featured Redis client for the Julia programming language.
 The implementation is an attempt at an easy to understand, minimalistic API that mirrors actual Redis commands as closely as possible.

+## HiRedis branch

+Merges a debugged version of HiRedis.jl, based on the C-language hiredis interface to Redis.
+Thus far all basic commands pass tests without modification to the original Redis.jl API.
+Performance enhancements are significant, see BenchmarkNotes.md for examples.

+Methods have been moved around to new files, awaiting finalization.
+This will likely revert to something closer to original when the refactor and optimizations have been completed.

+In addition, a new Julia ENV setting "REDIS_CONVERT_REPLY" enables/disables `convert_response` methods for users requiring original Redis server responses.

+_TODO_:
+* `keytype` command returning "OK" and not type, causing `StreamScanners` to fail
+* Pipelines, Transactions, Sentinels, and Pub/Sub need adjustments to pass tests
+* Clusters remain without commands nor tests
+* Write "REDIS_CONVERT_REPLY" test suite

 ## Basics

 The Redis.jl API resides in the `Redis` module.